seifferth/dollar_templates/readme.md

 This repository uses python setuptools and can be installed with pip.
 To install dollar_templates into the current user's home directory, for instance, you can simply invoke `pip install --user .`.
+Also note that a stable version of this python module is available at pypi.
+To install the stable version, simply run `pip install --user dollar-templates`.

 ## Usage